By Umesh Palai

 Next, we drop all the rows storing NaN values by using the dropna() function.

 Next, we remove all OHLC data from “dataset” and keep only “8 input features” and “Output” in a new data frame named as “data”.

 Next, we make all data in data a np.array.

 Next, we split the whole dataset into training and test data.
 The training data contained 1st 80% of the total dataset starting from 01 Jan 2000 and test data contained remaining 20% of data set.
 The data was not shuffled but sequentially sliced.

-We then spit the train and test data set in to X_train, y_train & X_test, y_test.
+We then split the train and test dataset into X_train, y_train & X_test, y_test.
 This selects the target and predictors from data_train and data_test.
 The target which is price rise (y_train & y_test) is located in the last column of data_train/test, the predictors which 8 features (X_train & X_test) from 1st column to 8th column data_train/test.
-The whole data set will look like below.
+The whole dataset will look like below.

 This is an essential part of any machine learning algorithm, the training data is used by the model to arrive at the weights of the model.
 The test dataset is used to see how the model will perform on new data which would be fed into the model.
 The test dataset also has the actual value for the output, which helps us in understanding how efficient the model is.
 Now that the datasets are ready, we may proceed with building the Artificial Neural Network using the TensorFlow library.